 Results and Discussion:

-The table showed the effect of different fertigation levels and mulch on the growth parameters and yield.
+The tables (1 & 2) showed the effect of different fertigation levels and mulch on the growth parameters and yield.

 Plant height: Among all the fertigation levels in table1, the maximum mean value of plant height (80.45 cm) was recorded under treatment F1 (fertigation at 100% recommended dose of fertilizer), while the minimum mean value of plant height (66.43 cm) was observed under F4 (surface irrigation with 100% recommended dose of fertilizer).
 The effect of fertigation on plant height was found to be significant.
 The higher mean plant height (75.17 cm) was noticed under mulch as compared to unmulched treatments and was significant over unmulched treatments.
 Amongst all the interactions maximum plant height (81.70 cm) was recorded under F1M1 (fertigation at 100% recommended dose of fertilizer through water soluble fertilizer + polyethylene mulch), while, the minimum plant height (65.00 cm) was reported under F4M0 (surface irrigation with 100% recommended dose of fertilizer).
 The interaction effect between fertigation and mulch was non-significant.